codatio/codat-docs/docs/lending/functions/file-upload.md

 If you already have a banking data provider, you can still benefit from our bank statement categorization functionality by manually uploading that banking data to Codat.

-You can do this in three ways:
+You can do this in two ways:

 1. Upload banking data files and download the resulting categorized bank statement [in our Portal](/lending/functions/file-upload#upload-in-portal).
 2. Push the banking data records and get the resulting categorized bank statement [via our API](/lending/functions/file-upload#upload-via-api).
-3. Enable your customers to upload their banking data files in the Portal, then pull the resulting reports using our API.

 :::caution Prerequisites

-To use the data upload functionality, you need to create a Codat [company](../../terms/company) and its data connection first.
+To use the data upload functionality, you need to create a Codat [company](../../terms/company) first.
 We walk you through this in [Get started with Lending API](/lending/get-started#use-lending-api).

 :::